rust-lang/nomicon/src/arc-clone.md

 probably not about 2 billion threads (or about **9 quintillion** on some 64-bit machines) incrementing the reference count at once.
 This is what we'll do.

-It's pretty simple to implement this behaviour:
+It's pretty simple to implement this behavior:

 ```rust,ignore
 if old_rc >= isize::MAX as usize {
     std::process::abort();